 Know universal signals.
 Whistle and visual signals are used to pass messages or call for help.
-Learn them at Paddle Education.
+Learn them at Paddle.com.

 Prepare for emergencies.
 Pack a waterproof first aid kit if you will be away from shore.
-Follow other guidelines in "Introduction to Safety Activity Checkpoints 2020."
+Follow other guidelines in Introduction: Standard Safety Guidelines.